sbcrumb/nfoguard/README.md

 >
 > **[Join Discord: https://discord.gg/bbD9Pmtr](https://discord.gg/bbD9Pmtr)**
 >
-> *If the Discord link has expired, please [open an issue](https://github.com/your-username/NFOguard/issues) and we'll provide an updated link.*
+> *If the Discord link has expired, please [open an issue](https://github.com/sbcrumb/NFOguard/issues) and we'll provide an updated link.*

 ---

-**Automated NFO file management for Radarr and Sonarr with intelligent date handling**

 NFOGuard automatically updates movie and TV show NFO files with proper release dates and metadata when triggered by Radarr/Sonarr webhooks.
 It preserves existing metadata while adding clean, accurate date information at the bottom of NFO files.